-27 Plagiarism Software may be used to investigate misconduct in Research Degree theses.
-As a result, all theses must be accompanied by an electronic version of the bound work, including all figures, tables and illustrations in PDF format.
+The preparation of Research Degree theses must conform to the Research Degrees Regulations, the Postgraduate Research Student and Supervisor Handbook, and the University Code of Student Discipline: Academic Misconduct.
+Plagiarism Software may be used to investigate misconduct in Research Degree theses.
+As a result, all theses must be submitted as an electronic version, including all figures, tables and illustrations in MS Word format.